rhocela/wisdom-walk/docs/part-1/day-1.md

 ## Theological Threads

-### God's Sovereignty
-Creation reveals God as the absolute sovereign who needs nothing, controls everything, and accomplishes His will by His word alone.
+- **God's Sovereignty**: Creation reveals God as the absolute sovereign who needs nothing, controls everything, and accomplishes His will by His word alone.
 No other gods compete; no materials limit Him; no opposition threatens His purposes.

-### God's Intentionality
-Every aspect of creation shows purposeful design.
+- **God's Intentionality**: Every aspect of creation shows purposeful design.
 God doesn't create randomly but with wisdom, beauty, and purpose.
 This intentionality extends to His plans for redemption and our individual lives.

-### Humanity's Dignity
-Humans alone are created "in God's image"—bearing His likeness in ways that distinguish us from all other creatures.
+- **Humanity's Dignity**: Humans alone are created "in God's image"—bearing His likeness in ways that distinguish us from all other creatures.
 This dignity forms the foundation for human worth, responsibility, and our capacity for relationship with God.

-### Rest and Worship
-God's "rest" on the seventh day establishes the pattern of worship and sabbath, showing that true fulfillment comes not from endless activity but from celebrating God's finished work.
+- **Rest and Worship**: God's "rest" on the seventh day establishes the pattern of worship and sabbath, showing that true fulfillment comes not from endless activity but from celebrating God's finished work.

 ## Study Questions